lucaswitch/react-native-bluetooth-le/README.md

 ### Imperative API

-All bluetooth operations are provided using a functional programming paradigm approach, in this paradigm we avoid persisting state and mutate it.
+All bluetooth operations are provided using a **event driven** and **functional programming paradigm approach**, in this paradigm we avoid persisting state and mutate it.
 ```js
 import {turnOnBluetoothIfPossible, turnOffBluetoothIfPossible, onDiscovery, onStateChange} from 'react-native-bluetooth-le';